Glass bead jewelry (Miçanga): fragments of culture from the indigenous ethnic groups of Brazil

 Cultural Symbolism

-The intricate patterns woven into the jewelry often depict elements of nature such as animals, plants, and geometric designs that hold spiritual significance.
-These pieces are not merely decorative objects, but living testaments to the history, spirituality, and worldview of these communities.
+These jewels are not merely decorative objects, but living witnesses to the history, spirituality, and worldview of these communities.

 Artisanal Process

-The making of Miçanga jewelry is a painstaking and meticulous process passed down through generations.
-Indigenous artisans use traditional weaving techniques to create intricate and colorful designs.
-Miçanga beads were originally made from natural materials such as shells, seeds, bones, or ceramics.
-Nowadays, the jewelry is made from glass beads, which are better suited to creating the unique patterns of each ethnic group.
+Miçangas beads were originally made from natural materials such as shells, seeds, bones, or ceramic.
+Now, the jewelry is made from glass beads, which are better suited for elaborating the distinctive patterns of each ethnic group.

 Social and Economic Impact